yafp/updWallp/README.md

 ## Requirements
-- ImageMagick (must have)
+- ImageMagick (needed)

-- cURL (Remote mode: to download images)
+- cURL (needed in Remote mode: to download images)

-- jq (Remote mode: to parse the muzei.json)
+- jq (needed in Remote mode: to parse the muzei.json)

-## Nice to have
-- notify-send (nice to have for notifications)
+- notify-send (optional: for desktop notifications)